gyorilab/indra_db/indra_db/readonly_dumping/README.md

 This README describes the pipeline used for creating the readonly database.

-Todos (as of 2023-11-22):
+Todos (as of 2024-12-11):
-- [X] Add mappings from KB statements so merge with reading statements can be done
-  - [X] Source counts
-  - [X] Raw statement id to db_info_id, reading_id, and statement json
-  - [X] Statement hash to raw statement id for KB sourced raw statements
-- [X] Write function for merge distilled and preassembled statements from reading and database sources
-- [X] Write script to run the table file creations
-- [ ] Add code to dump a restore file from the readonly database and upload it to S3
+- [ ] Test code to dump a restore file from the readonly database and upload it to S3
+- [ ] Restore database dump file from S3 and deploy the database

 ## Overview